tglanz/bsc/deep-compression/chapters/0030-pruning.md

 # Pruning

+> "The art of being wise is the art of knowing what to overlook." - William James

-## Motivation
+## Overview

-**Pruning** is a compression technique to reduce the size of a model by forcefully removing part of its parameters and/or neurons.
+**Pruning** is a NN model compression technique to reduce the size of a model by forcefully removing part of its parameters and/or neurons.

 Oxford's definitions for pruning are both very fitting